 On the disk, $n > 1$ cannot be excluded in this way since the north pole is not part of the geometry.
 However, since the vector field should generate a diffeomorphism, its normal component has to vanish at the boundary.
-To satisfy this, one has to take a particular linear combination of $\xi_n$ and $\xi_{-n}$, which renders the conformal group finite-dimensional since $n \geq -1$ from regularity at the south pole.
+To satisfy this, one has to take a particular linear combination of $\xi_n$ and $\xi_{-n}$, which renders the conformal group finite-dimensional, since $n \geq -1$ from regularity at the south pole.
 Explicitly, the holomorphic components are

 Only real linear combinations of these satisfy the constraint of not moving the boundary, so the conformal group of the disk is three-dimensional.
 One can show that it is isomorphic to $\mathrm{PSL}(2,\mathbb{R})$ by mapping the disk to the upper half-plane.
-We have normalised the generators such that
+We have normalized the generators such that

-Although the conformal group of the disk is independent of the metric, since all metrics are related by Weyl transformations, we still need it to compute the corresponding fluctuations of the Liouville field, $\delta\varphi = - \frac{1}{2} \nabla_{\! \ast \mu} \xi^\mu$.
+Although the conformal group of the disk is independent of the metric, since all metrics are related by Weyl transformations, we still need the metric to compute the corresponding fluctuations of the Liouville field, $\delta\varphi = - \frac{1}{2} \nabla_{\! \ast \mu} \xi^\mu$.
 When the insertion is light, the semiclassical geometry is a hyperbolic or spherical cap

 without a conical singularity, here in coordinates $\abs{z} \leq 1$.
 A short calculation shows that

 These are indeed the two $\abs{n} = 1$ zero modes \eqref{eq:varphi_b_solution} of §\ref{sec:bdy_fluct} with $k = 0$.
 We also see that the vector field in \eqref{eq:infinitesimal_conf} is